robertecurtin/lua-board-display/README.md

 That function can then update the image at a given coordinate.

-Run [main.lua](./main.lua) to see an example.
+Run [main.lua](./main.lua) using `lua example/main.lua` to see an example.
 It fills up the screen with Xs.

 ## Weird things
 When you run the application, you need to click on the screen to close it.